GlorifiedIntel/emerging-health/README.md

 ## Emerging-Health & Environment Initiative
  Emerging Health and Environment Initiative (EMHEI) is a non-governmental organization (NGO) dedicated to addressing critical health and environmental challenges in Nigeria and the broader sub-Saharan African region.
+With its corporate office based in Nigeria, EMHEI is legally registered with the Corporate Affairs Commission (CAC) under registration number CAC/IT/NO 49993.
+While officially incorporated as an NGO, the organization has been actively engaged in community development initiatives since 2008, demonstrating a longstanding commitment to improving public health and environmental sustainability.
+Yhis is the offical website under construction.